Nagasaki (song): Usage

-The song appears in numerous film soundtracks including a feature in Major Bowes' "Harmony Broadcast".
-A few of the numerous usages in animated cartoons include in Friz Freleng's 1937 Merrie Melodies Clean Pastures animated cartoon and in his "products come to life" short, September in the Rain.
-The soundtrack for the clip was reused in Bob Clampett's 1943 Warner Brothers cartoon, Tin Pan Alley Cats.
+The song appears in numerous film soundtracks including a feature in Major Bowes's Harmony Broadcast.
+A few of the numerous usages in animated cartoons include in Friz Freleng's 1937 Merrie Melodies Clean Pastures cartoon and in his "products come to life" short September in the Rain.
+The soundtrack for the clip was reused in Bob Clampett's 1943 Warner Brothers cartoon Tin Pan Alley Cats.
 The song was featured in the Warner Brothers movie My Dream Is Yours (1949) sung by Doris Day.
 It was revived in the early 1970s by the popular Australian group The Captain Matchbox Whoopee Band, who performed it regularly in concert and included their frenetic "jug band" version on their debut album Smoke Dreams (1973).
 The song was also played by Hugh Laurie in the British comedy series Jeeves and Wooster and was recorded by Laurie for the accompanying soundtrack CD.
-It was the finale for the independent feature film Man of the Century, and briefly appears in a nightclub scene in Woody Allen's 1994 film Bullets over Broadway.
+It was the finale for the independent feature film Man of the Century and also briefly appears in a nightclub scene in Woody Allen's 1994 film Bullets Over Broadway.
 Rickie Lee Jones recorded a version of "Nagasaki" for her 2019 album of cover songs, "Kicks".

-In addition, the song was used in the series Sanford and Son season 3, episode 13, 'Wine, Women, & Aunt Esther.'
+In addition, the song was used in the series Sanford and Son season 3, episode 13, "Wine, Women, & Aunt Esther".
 Following the passing of one of their friends, Fred and his friends (Grady, Skillet, and Leroy) decide to start throwing wild parties—against Lamont's wishes.
-Fred (Redd Foxx) sings a portion of 'Nagasaki' while cleaning up the living room after the decision to live it up was made.
+Fred (Redd Foxx) sings a portion of "Nagasaki" while cleaning up the living room after the decision to live it up was made.